JATOS/JATOS_docs/docs/Reference/jatos.js-Reference.md

 ### `jatos.groupSession.add`

 JSON Patch add operation: Adds a value to an object or inserts it into an array.
 In the case of an array, the value is inserted before the given index.
 The `-` character can be used instead of an index to insert at the end of an array (see [jsonpatch.com](http://jsonpatch.com/)).
 If the path already exists in the Group Session the value will be overwritten.
+The patch will fail if a key other than the innermost one does not already exist.

 * _@param {string} path_ - JSON pointer path
 * _@param {object} value_ - value to be stored